-The prohibitions in the Protection of the Environment Operations (Control of Burning) Regulation 2021 do not apply to activities identified under clause 12(4) of the Regulation.
+The prohibitions identified under clause 12 the Protection of the Environment Operations (Clean Air) Regulation 2022 do not apply to activities identified under clause 14,15,16,17 of the Regulation.
 These activities include (in part):

-- To cook or barbecue in the open, or to light, maintain or use a fire for recreational purposes, such as camping, picnicking, scouting or other similar outdoor activities; - To burn vegetation, in the course of carrying out agricultural operations, on premises on which the vegetation grew;

-- To burn anything for the purposes of the giving of instruction in methods of firefighting by an officer, member or fire control officer within the meaning of the Rural Fires Act 1997 or an industrial fire control officer when acting in the person's official capacity; - To burn anything under the authority of, and in line with, a Bush Fire Hazard Reduction Certificate issued under the Rural Fires Act 1997.
+- To cook or barbecue in the open, or to light, maintain or use a fire for recreational purposes, such as camping, picnicking, scouting or other similar outdoor activities; - To burn vegetation, in the course of carrying out agricultural operations, on premises on which the vegetation grew; - To burn anything for the purposes of the giving of instruction in methods of firefighting by an officer, member or fire control officer within the meaning of the Rural Fires Act 1997 or an industrial fire control officer when acting in the person's official capacity; - To burn anything under the authority of, and in line with, a Bush Fire Hazard Reduction Certificate issued under the Rural Fires Act 1997.